 Buenos Aires’ advantages: The city offers a lot for digital nomads, including fast internet, exceptional public transportation, and incredible nightlife.
 This place has tons of energy and you’ll feel motivated to work and have fun each day.
-If you live in a one-bedroom apartment, you can probably get by on $1,000-$1,200 per month, according to Numbeo data.
+If you live in a one-bedroom apartment in the city center, you can get by on less than $1,000 per month, according to Numbeo data.

 Why Budapest makes the best digital nomad cities list: A gem on the Danube River, Budapest takes you back in time with its architectural treasures.
 The city also comes equipped with all you need to enjoy the digital nomad lifestyle, from bustling cafes and tasty Hungarian food to cozy thermal baths.
 Work, eat, relax, and repeat.

-Budapest’s advantages: A very walkable city, Budapest features top-notch WiFi, high-quality apartments, and plenty of entertainment.
+Budapest’s advantages: A very walkable city, Budapest features top-notch wifi, high-quality apartments, and plenty of entertainment.
 You also won’t have trouble finding work spots.
 If you want to semi-retire and live abroad, you can also stretch your dollar in Budapest.
-If you live in a smaller apartment, $1,300 per month should get you by, according to Numbeo data.
+If you live in a smaller apartment, $1,000 per month should get you by, according to Numbeo data.

 Chiang Mai, Thailand